-Kelsey Street Press is pleased to announce the publication of its first critical anthology, forthcoming in spring 2015.
+Kelsey Street Press is pleased to announce the publication of its first critical anthology.

 "What is an avant-garde Asian American Poetic?"
 Nests and Strangers: On Asian American Women Poets offers an investigation into the contextual identities of diaspora, sound, and the materiality of objectification found both in and on the body through the possibilities of language and page.
 Essayists Sarah Dowling, Merle Woo, Sueyeun Juliette Lee, and Dorothy Wang provide a critical framework on the life, works, politics, and poetics of Asian American poets Nellie Wong, Myung Mi Kim, Mei-mei Berssenbrugge, and Bhanu Kapil, four authors whose bodies of work represent the full range of Asian American poetry written since the 1970s.